henriquevilelatrustly/platformchecker/README.md

 cd platformchecker
 ```

-Be sure that you have and is running an updated version of node (recomended v22.16.0):
+Be sure that you have and is running an updated version of node (recomended **v22.16.0**, but can work smoothly with version above 20.0.0):
 ```bash
 node --version
 ```